Bailey-Wu/Bailey-Wu/Portfolio/Airplane Identification.md

 <img src="Projects/Airplane_Identification_Files/American Airline Fleet.PNG" alt="Airplane Features" width="550" />

+Based on this chart, if you see a Southwest airplane, it will be either a 737 Next Generation or 737 MAX

 ## My Personal Decision Tree
 Here’s my decision tree for identifying airplanes